-Herman Gulch Trail is a 6-mile hike located near Silver Plume, Colorado that features rugged mountain scenery and a serene lake.
-It can be slightly tough towards the end but is mostly manageable for hikers of all ability levels.
+Herman Gulch Trail is an approximately 6-mile out-and-back trail located near Silver Plume, Colorado that features rugged mountain scenery and a serene lake.
+The hike can be slightly tough toward the end but is mostly manageable for hikers of all ability levels.

 The best time to visit is during the summer months when you’ll find the hillsides and open meadows adorned with many different types of wildflowers.

 The Gold Hill Trail can be found near Frisco, Colorado, and offers an easy 3-mile hike during which you can see a wide variety of wildflowers in all colors and sizes.
 To enjoy the floral display to its full effect, it’s best to do the hike in spring or early summer.